 The purpose of Search Pass is to decode a symbol in as few configurations as possible during calibration.
-This process is designed to quickly identify symbology type, and any image processing parameters that are already calibrated.
+This process is designed to quickly identify symbology type, and any image processing parameters that are already calibrated, as well as determining focus position.